TheAryan-s/Bidirectional_ChatApp/README.md

 # Bidirectional_ChatApp
-Simple bidirectional chat app in java
+Simple bidirectional chat app in java using Terminal.